MultiResTF/multiresolution/README.md

 The following files accompany the paper https://arxiv.org/abs/1908.11413

-The examples use the following datafiles which must be downloaded and placed into the folder indicated in the code:
+The examples use the following datafiles which must be downloaded and placed into the folder indicated in the code.
+Moreover, the TT-toolbox (https://github.com/oseledets/TT-Toolbox) and tensor toolbox (http://www.tensortoolbox.org/) need to be installed to run the examples using the tensor-train or the canonical decomposition, respectively.

 ## Data files:
 [3] Daniel Schwen, File:NYC wideangle south from Top of the Rock.jpg, 2005, Distributed under a Creative Commons Attribution-Share Alike 2.5 Generic license.
 Available at https://commons.wikimedia.org/wiki/File:NYC_wideangle_south_from_Top_of_the_Rock.jpg, accessed Jan.
 29, 2019.